uQr/cordova-docs/known-issues/known-issues-debugger.md

 #**VS Debugger Known Issues and Limitations**
+This article covers [known issues and limitations](../Readme.md#knownissues) related to Visual Studio Debugger in Tools for Apache Cordova 2015.

 ----------
 There is currently no Visual Studio debugger support for Windows Phone 8.
 Developers can use the Weinre (Web Inspector Remote) project as described in this [blog post](http://msopentech.com/blog/2013/05/31/now-on-ie-and-firefox-debug-your-mobile-html5-page-remotely-with-weinre-web-inspector-remote/) from MS OpenTech as an alternative.